-where $\sigma^2 = \lim_{n \to \infty} \frac{1}{n} \bb E [ \left( \log \|G_n\| - n \lambda \right)^2 ]$.
-The convergence \eqref{CLT-001} was proved in \cite{FK60} under the moment condition of order $2+\delta$ for some $\delta>0$; it holds under the second moment condition as a special case of Theorem 3 of Hennion \cite{Hen97}.
+where $\sigma^2 \geq 0$ is a constant (see \eqref{def-sigma-001} for its definition).
+The convergence \eqref{CLT-001} was initially proved in \cite{FK60} under the moment condition of order $2+\delta$ for some $\delta>0$; it also holds under the second moment condition, as a special case of Theorem 3 of Hennion \cite{Hen97}.
 Further extensions of the above results can be found in the work of Kingman \cite{Kin73}, Kesten and Spitzer \cite{KS84}, Cohn, Nerman and Peligrad \cite{CNP93}, Hennion and Herv\'e \cite{HH01, HH08}.
-However, important limit theorems such as Berry-Esseen theorem, Edgeworth expansion, upper and lower large deviations and local limit theorems for the coefficients $\langle f, G_n v \rangle$ have not yet been established in the literature.
+However, important limit theorems such as Berry-Esseen theorem, Edgeworth expansion, upper and lower large deviations and local limit theorems for $\langle f, G_n v \rangle$ have not yet been established in the literature.

 The goal of the paper is twofold.
 Our first objective is to study the convergence rate in the central limit theorem \eqref{CLT-001} under the optimal moment condition.
-In this direction, we prove a Berry-Esseen theorem for $\langle f, G_n v \rangle$ under the third moment condition $\int_{\Gamma_{\mu}} \log^3 N(g) \mu(dg) < \infty$; under the same moment assumption, we also establish the first-order Edgeworth expansion for $\langle f, G_n v \rangle$; see Section \ref{Berry-Esseen theorem and Edgeworth expansion}.
+In this direction, we prove a Berry-Esseen theorem for the coefficient $\langle f, G_n v \rangle$ under the third moment condition $\int_{\bb G} \log^3 N(g) \mu(dg) < \infty$.
+Under this same moment assumption, we also establish the first-order Edgeworth expansion for $\langle f, G_n v \rangle$; see Section \ref{Berry-Esseen theorem and Edgeworth expansion}.